Monkestation/monke-wiki/jobs/antagonists/traitor.md

 ## Contractors

-(completely removed from the codebase as of January 2022)

 Feel like taking on a challenge?
 Want to test your skills with the potential of greater rewards?
 By spending all of your starting telecrystals on a Contractor Kit in your uplink, you can take on bounties for the Syndicate and potentially earn more items and telecrystals than you otherwise would have access to alone.

 The Contractor Kit includes a special Contractor Baton to disable targets, a tablet computer for taking on contracts, some useful stealth gear, and some random trinkets.
 To fulfill a contract, bring a target crewmember dead or alive to a certain location on the station, and the Syndicate will extract them, rewarding you with telecrystals.
 You'll get more TC for live targets, and they'll be returned to the station after a delay, meaning the crew will know there's a contractor lurking about before too long.